taiwocoker007/ms030/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Install_M365_Apps.md

 6. If a **Stay signed in?** window appears, select the **Don't show this again** check box and then select **Yes.**

 7. In the **Microsoft Office Home** page for Laura, notice that no Microsoft 365 apps appear since Laura has not been assigned an Office 365 license.

-Also note the message that appears at the top of page.
+	**Note**: the message that appears at the top of page.
 Laura has not been assigned an Office license that includes the Office desktop apps, so she’s unable to install Microsoft 365 Apps for enterprise.

 8. Select the **Install Office** drop-down arrow, and then select **Install software**.